jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference-S3-Compatible/Compatibility-API/Post-Object-2.md

 9.If Content-MD5 is specified in user form field (MD5 in request header will not be verified), OSS will compute the Content-MD5 of the body and check the consistency; if there is inconsistency, it will return BadDigest error code.

-10. If the form includes success_action_redirect, the jumped target address is url + ?bucket=<yourBucket>&key=<yourKey>&ETag=etag.
+10.If the form includes success_action_redirect, the jumped target address is url + ?bucket=<yourBucket>&key=<yourKey>&ETag=etag.
 This query part will conduct urlencode.

 11.The form and policy must use UTF-8 to encode.
 The policy is a piece of JSON encoded by using UTF-8 and Base-64.